 Indira Kanawade aka Smokey, is a talented DJ, music producer, live artist and an educator hailing from Mumbai.
 From being a Professional Dancer in Bollywood to having an audience groove to her underground bass sets, Smokey has had quite a journey.
-We got in touch with her during the recent Ableton Live Education Tour to share her beginnings and what she’s been upto lately.
+We got in touch with her during the recent Ableton Live Education Tour to share her beginnings in music production and what she’s been up to lately.

 Growing up in a conservative Maharashtrian household, Smokey’s earliest exposure was to the native Marathi and Hindi music that her mother enjoyed listening to on the local radio and cable networks.
 She became particularly interested in music when she heard pop and hip hop genres for the first time.
 What really won her over was the fact that there were various subgenres, which would diversify over time from a niche scene to a global trend.
 The diverse palette of sounds across her productions to date is a testament to this “There’s one thing I like about Electronic music, is that it has no boundaries and no rules.
 There is nothing right or wrong, It’s all loved by one person or another.”